We are looking forward to Winter Twig 2020!

 We look forward to seeing you again in 2020…

 Add a new dimension to your winter outings when you join local plant experts to learn the secrets to identifying local shrubs and trees without their leaves.
-The Native Plant Salvage Foundation is offering “Winter Twig Identification,” a 2.5-hour field class held every year on a Sunday in late January.

 For several years, the Native Plant Salvage Project's winter identification courses have been overflowing with people eager to learn new ways to enjoy our natural environment when our weather turns cold and wet.